-The Health Officer provides physician consultation, technical direction and leadership to support public health activities and clinical services in Multnomah County, fulfilling a requirement of Oregon law.
+The health officer provides physician consultation, technical direction and leadership to support public health activities and clinical services in Multnomah County, fulfilling a requirement of Oregon law.

-The Health Officer works with deputy health officers for Multnomah, Clackamas and Washington counties to align public health activities in the greater Portland-metro area including communicable disease prevention, outbreak response, environmental health concerns, injury and chronic disease prevention, and public health emergency preparedness.
+The health officer works with deputy health officers for Multnomah, Clackamas and Washington counties to align public health activities in the greater Portland-metro area including communicable disease prevention, outbreak response, environmental health concerns, injury and chronic disease prevention, and public health emergency preparedness.

 In Multnomah County the office oversees specific programs including:

-- Medical Examiner, responsible for establishing the causes and manner of death under special circumstances in the County.
+- Medical Examiner: responsible for establishing the causes and manner of death under special circumstances in the County

-- Emergency Medical Services, responsible for coordinating pre-hospital medical services for people experiencing an emergency.
+- Emergency Medical Services: responsible for coordinating pre-hospital medical services for people experiencing an emergency.

-- Public Health Preparedness, responsible for assuring the county health department and the community are prepared to manage the public health aspects of emergencies and that health care delivery providers in the six-county NW Oregon region are prepared to provide effective medical care in the face of emergencies with large and complex health impacts.
+- Public Health Preparedness: responsible for assuring the county health department and the community are prepared to manage the public health aspects of emergencies and that health care delivery providers in the six-county NW Oregon region are prepared to provide effective medical care in the face of emergencies with large and complex health impacts.

 About the Health Officers

-Baumann is the Washington County health officer and a tri-county deputy health officer.
 She is dual board certified in Internal Medicine and Preventive Medicine, and received her residency training at Oregon Health and Science University and medical training at the University of Michigan Medical School.
 She also earned a master of public health degree in health management and policy.
 Prior to joining the health officer program, Dr. Baumann worked as a primary care physician, health policy researcher, and medical consultant.

 Office of the Health Officer